Announces 2023 Special Awards Honorees at its upcoming Hall of Fame Awards Gala

 The NAHJ 2023 special awards recipients join previously announced Hall of Fame inductees: Alfredo Corchado, Mexico Bureau Chief for the Dallas Morning News; Angela Kocherga, News Director at KTEP; Lori Montenegro, Noticias Telemundo D.C.
 Bureau Chief; and Enrique Flor Zapler, Investigative Reporter at El Nuevo Herald (posthumous).

-Registered attendees of the #NAHJ2023 International Training Convention & Expo may purchase a separate ticket to the Hall of Fame Gala on July 15, 2023 here
+Registered attendees of the #NAHJ2023 International Training Convention & Expo may purchase a separate ticket to the Hall of Fame Gala on July 15, 2023 here.

 About NAHJ: The National Association of Hispanic Journalists (NAHJ) is the largest organization of Latino journalists in the United States and is dedicated to the recognition and professional advancement of Hispanics in the news industry.
 Established in April 1984, NAHJ created a national voice and unified vision for all Hispanic journalists.
 The mission of NAHJ is to increase the number of Latinos in the newsrooms and to work toward fair and accurate representation of Latinos in news media.
 NAHJ has over 4,300 members, including working journalists, journalism students, other media-related professionals and journalism educators.